Gammerdinger/Bioinformatic_protocols/Alignment/README.md

 >
 >-2 <Right_reads.fastq> The full path to the right FASTQ reads.
 >
->--very-sensitive I generally align with this for the alignment.
+>--very-sensitive I generally align with this setting.
 It translates into using the following options -D 20 -R 3 -N 0 -L 20 -i S,1,0.50.
 >
 >-p <Threads> Number of threads you'd like to use to process the data.
 >